-On the 26 January each year, the City of Palmerston celebrates Australia Day at its Official Ceremony, which includes the official raising of the National Flag of Australia, welcoming the country’s newest residents with a special citizenship ceremony and presenting the City's coveted Australia Day Awards.
+On the 26th of January each year, the City of Palmerston commemorates Australia Day Ceremony with the official raising of the National Flags of Australia, welcoming the country’s newest residents in a special Citizenship Ceremony and presenting the city's coveted Australia Day Awards.

-Community Event of the Year: PaRBA Suburb of Origin
+Community Event of the Year: ZIMPRIDE - Zimbabwean Community